The trend around elopements

 How would you like to recite your vows with the Eiffel tower in the background?
 Apparently, a lot of couples are dreaming of having this kind of wedding not only because they want to have a world-acclaimed tower for a view.
 They’re also dying to visit the fashion capital of the world and to walk along the streets of Paris.
 Some would trade everything to shop in Parisian boutiques, like the famous Le Bon Marché, while some are hoping to bump into a supermodel or two.

-You can choose from private, hidden, and less crowded venues for a peaceful vibe, luxury Parisian hotels with lavish accommodation, or classy elopement spots with terraces overlooking the urban landscape of the fashion capital.
+You can choose from private, hidden, and less crowded venues for a peaceful vibe, luxury Parisian hotels with lavish accommodation, or classy elopement spots with terraces overlooking Paris' urban landscape.

 Historic French chateaus for small weddings